 Involuntary, often painful, movement of the neck muscles is called a neck spasm.
 Relief can normally be accomplished through self-treatment, using topical creams or balms, over-the-counter pain relievers, a heating pad or hot water bottle, or massage.
 The pain generally fades fairly quickly once the neck muscles begin to relax.

 However, you might find that your symptoms do not respond to simple home remedies.
-If you fail to achieve neck spasm relief after a day or two of self-treatment, visit your doctor for diagnosis.
+If you fail to achieve neck spasm relief after a day or two of self-treatment, visit your physician for diagnosis.
 More often than not, a neck spasm is the result of prolonged poor posture while sitting at your desk or driving.
-Sometimes, the diagnosis is much more complex, and you will need to work with your doctor to develop a neck pain relief treatment program.
+Sometimes, the diagnosis is much more complex, and you will need to work with your physician to develop a neck pain relief treatment program.
 The potential causes of a neck spasm include:

 - Strained muscle